RichardBradley/liquibase.github.com/contributing.md

 root: .
 ---

-# Contributing to LiquiBase #
+# Contributing to Liquibase #

-Like any open source application, LiquiBase is built by many people, usually in their spare time.
+Like any open source application, Liquibase is built by many people, usually in their spare time.
 While we are proud of what we have accomplished so far, there is still much to do and we are always looking for new people to help out.

 ## Coding ##